James George Frazer: Personal life

-His sister Isabella Katherine Frazer married the mathematician John Steggall.

 Frazer is commonly interpreted as an atheist in light of his criticism of Christianity and especially Roman Catholicism in The Golden Bough.
 However, his later writings and unpublished materials suggest an ambivalent relationship with Neoplatonism and Hermeticism.

 In 1896 Frazer married Elizabeth "Lilly" Grove, a writer whose father was from Alsace.
 She would later adapt Frazer's Golden Bough as a book of children's stories, The Leaves from the Golden Bough.

-His work
+His sister Isabella Katherine Frazer married the mathematician John Steggall.

+Work

 The study of myth and religion became his areas of expertise.
-Except for visits to Italy and Greece, Frazer was not widely travelled.
+Except for visits to Italy and Greece, Frazer did not widely travel.
 His prime sources of data were ancient histories and questionnaires mailed to missionaries and imperial officials all over the globe.
 Frazer's interest in social anthropology was aroused by reading E. B. Tylor's Primitive Culture (1871) and was also encouraged by his friend, the biblical scholar William Robertson Smith, who was comparing elements of the Old Testament with early Hebrew folklore.

 Frazer was the first scholar to describe in detail the relations between myths and rituals.
 His vision of the annual sacrifice of the Year-King has not been borne out by field studies.
 Yet The Golden Bough, his study of ancient cults, rites, and myths, including their parallels in early Christianity, continued for many decades to be studied by modern mythographers for its detailed information.

 The first edition, in two volumes, was published in 1890; and a second, in three volumes, in 1900.
 The third edition was finished in 1915 and ran to twelve volumes, with a supplemental thirteenth volume added in 1936.
 He published a single-volume abridged version, largely compiled by his wife Lady Frazer, in 1922, with some controversial material on Christianity excluded from the text.
 The work's influence extended well beyond the conventional bounds of academia, inspiring the new work of psychologists and psychiatrists.
 Sigmund Freud, the founder of psychoanalysis, cited Totemism and Exogamy frequently in his own Totem and Taboo: Resemblances Between the Psychic Lives of Savages and Neurotics.